AmadeusW/amadeusw.github.io/_posts/2016-01-22-custom-resource-files-in-uwp-windows-10.md

 **Which method will I use?**

-I was confident I would load and parse a `.json` file, because on top of storing API keys, I wanted to store a variable number of parameters.
-A JSON array would be the perfect data structure for the job, unlike resources that I need to directly access one by one.
-Technically, I could store a JSON string in the resource...
+Initially, I was sure I would load and parse a `.json` file.
+On top of storing API keys, I wanted to store a variable number of other parameters.
+A JSON array would be the perfect data structure for the job, unlike resources that I need to directly access by name.

+But I could store a JSON array as a string resource...
+I guess I'll give the "official" resources way a try!